 At the end of the day, it may not be compelling compared to human written content, although that gap is shortening.
 So the net-net is that AI-written content has a place, but I look at AI more as a helper than as a tool that will write all the content for me.
 If every time you write content, it’s just a summary of what’s available on the internet, then AI can write that for you.
 But that type of content will be harder and harder to rank.
 And it will be harder and harder to get people to actually read it and want to take action after reading it.
 So it’s not going to serve your best interest.

 7. How would you advise leveraging influencer marketing in current times?

 I define influencer marketing as leveraging people that have influence.
 If your Twitter account has 500 followers and someone has 1000 followers, that person has more influence than you.

 I also look at influencers in terms of brand affinity.
 Who are people that have some influence in social media that like and/or trust your brand?
 It begins with your employees, customers, and people who follow you on social media.
 They’re not customers yet, but they have an affinity for you.
 They know you.
 They have engaged with you.
 And then, obviously, come partners, distributors, resellers, et cetera.
 I’d always start with those that already know you.
-And when you start with your customers and create brand ambassador programs, that is influencer marketing.
+And when you start with your customers and create partner programs, that is influencer marketing.
 Affiliate marketing is influencer marketing.
 You are leveraging affiliates because they have influence.